Hephaest/LexicalParser/README.md

         return false;
     }
 ```
 Another more complex **Look Ahead(N)** algorithm is used to check whether it is **String** or **Char** type.
 In fact, it is easy to extract the string from String type.
 However, it becomes quite difﬁcult when identifying **Char** types.
 Some people may think the pattern is something like an ‘a’.
-That is totally wrong, in fact, the **Char** types is the most complex type because it can combined escape character (e.g., ‘\u0024’, ‘\000’ and ‘\b’).
+That is totally wrong, in fact, the **Char** type is the most complex type because it can combined escape character (e.g., ‘\u0024’, ‘\000’ and ‘\b’).
 This requires my lexical parser “look ahead” at most 3 steps.
 The complete recognition process is shown as follows.
 ```java
 /**
      * This method is used to check whether the current symbol is start of string or character.